 Layne frowned: “I…what?”

 “So much wildlife and lizards everywhere,” she said pulling her legs closer looking around cautiously.
-Her opal-grey pumps contrasted nicely with her black legs.
+Her opal-grey pumps contrasted nicely with her legs.

 Layne grimaced.
 “Why are you wearing those god-awful shoes?”